 INVOLTINI.
-This is one of my favorite recipes which I have adapted from the traditional “braciole” from Messina.
+This is one of my family’s favorite recipes which I have adapted from the traditional “braciole” from Messina.
 My mum used to make them for special family occasions as my brother and I loved them.

 She often made several batches and freezed them in portions so she had them ready when we returned from our travels.

 The traditional recipe was made with beef and Southern cheeses like caciocavallo or provolone.
 Here I use our wonderful Umbrian pork, and local “guanciale“, cured pork cheek.
 If you cannot find guanciale, use pancetta or unsmoked bacon.
-You can substitute Parmesan with aged provolone as long as it is not too salty.
+You can substitute Parmigiano with aged provolone as long as it is not too salty.